 Action Steps Desired Target Date 1.
 Host Multiple Vendor Webinars to Collect Information to Write an RFP.
 February 2016 2.
 Draft RFP and Receive Board Approval to Let the RFP.
 March 2016 3.
 Select a Vendor.
 January 2018 4.
 Work with ambulance billing vendor to ingrate EPCR system.
-August 2018 5.
-Train Personnel and Work with Ambulance Billing Vendor on Data Transfer.
+August 2018 Train Personnel and Work with Ambulance Billing Vendor on Data Transfer.
 July 2018 6.
 Go Live with New System.
 September 2018

-ST/ ATUS / AS OF: (остове R 2019) ED

-INITIAT IVE #1.5: Update the Fire Department's Re porting & Record Ke eping.

-1 15

-0 % 10% 20% 30% 40% 50% 50% 70% 80% 90% 100%

-Status Action Step Description of microslep Status ✓ #1 The week of February 15 th 2016 the EBCR (Electronic Patient Care Reporting) Committee met with potential vendors to review products and receive budgetary pricing. ✓ #2 The Committee requested quotes from the three vendors that it had been meeting with.
+STATUS / SRUARY 2021 VE #1.5: Update the Fire Department's Reporting & Record Keeping.
+00/ 100/ 20% 30% 40% 50% 60% 70% 80% 90% 100% 0% 10% 20% 30% 40% 50% 60% 70% 30% 90% 100% Status Action Step Description of a view Step Status ✓ #1 The week of February 15 th 2016 the EPCR (Electronic Patient Care Reporting) Committee met with potential vendors to review products and receive budgetary pricing. ~ #2 The Committee requested quotes from the three vendors that it had been meeting with.
 The committee was pleasantly surprised to find that cloud based solutions met the needs of its EPCR system while falling far below the Village's requirement to solicit bids through an RFP system. ~ #3 Early in October 2016 the Committee moved forward with recommending the purchase of FH Medic .
 The State approved FH Medic's platform for meeting NEMSIS 3 reporting requirements on January 9, 2017.
 FH Medic was bought out by ESO a larger player in the field of electronic records management.
 Contact was made with ESO and it was shared that they plan to discontinue FH Medic in favor of their current EPCR solution.
-The Committee is now recommending moving forward with Image Trend EPCR platform. \checkmark #4 An agreement was signed with Image Trend EPCR system on February 20, 2018.
-Additionally, the Village approved working with Andres Medical Billing Ltd. starting September 1, 2018. \checkmark #5 Training on the Image Trend platform started June 1, 2018 and will continue until September 1, 2018. \checkmark #6 Went live on September 1, 2018.
+The Committee is now recommending moving forward with Image Trend EPCR platform. ~ #4 An agreement was signed with Image Trend EPCR system on February 20, 2018.
+Additionally, the Village approved working with Andres Medical Billing Ltd. starting September 1, 2018. ✓ #5 Training on the Image Trend platform started June 1, 2018 and will continue until September 1, 2018. ✓ #6 Went live on September 1, 2018.